graphql-nexus/nexus-prisma/README.md

 #### Limitation: Nullable on Without-Relation-Scalar Side

 Prisma requires that a 1:1 relationship has one side that is optional.
 For example in the following it is **not** possible for `Profile` to have a required relationship to `User`.
-For more detail you can read the Prisma docs abuot this [here](https://www.prisma.io/docs/concepts/components/prisma-schema/relations#one-to-one-relations).
+For more detail you can read the Prisma docs about this [here](https://www.prisma.io/docs/concepts/components/prisma-schema/relations#one-to-one-relations).

 ```prisma
 model User {